x

 • Experiencing multiple traumatic and/or dangerous events

-• Experiencing trauma at a very young age
+• Experiencing early-childhood trauma

 • Being physically hurt in the event or watching someone else get hurt